How Many Single Father Households are in the United States?

 CCSS.Math.Content.7.SP.A.2: Use data from a random sample to draw inferences about a population with an unknown characteristic of interest.
 Generate multiple samples (or simulated samples) of the same size to gauge the variation in estimates or predictions.
 For example, estimate the mean word length in a book by randomly sampling words from the book; predict the winner of a school election based on randomly sampled survey data.
 Gauge how far off the estimate or prediction might be.

-Students will be able to estimate the average of a set of numbers by calculating the mean.
+Estimate the average of a set of numbers by calculating the mean.

-Students will be able to calculate the measures of central tendency for a set of data.
+Calculate the measures of central tendency for a set of data.

-Students will be able to evaluate the accuracy of the mean of a sample for a given population.
+Evaluate the accuracy of the mean of a sample for a given population.

 Instructions for Teachers